Digital Displays in Museums: Improving Engagement and Flow

 Frontline teams often spend a large part of their day answering the same questions: opening times, exhibition locations, event schedules or café details.

-Digital signage helps answer these questions before they’re asked, freeing staff to focus on engagement, education and visitor care.
+Digital signage can answer these questions before they’re asked, freeing staff to focus on engagement, education and visitor care.
 From an operational perspective, it acts as a quiet support system, working consistently in the background.

 Keep Information Current and Consistent